Pitching angel investors is challenging

-If you ask 100 angel investors what they want to see in a pitch, you will get 100 answers.
+Investors want a lot of information, and when you pitch investors you will not have nearly enough time to give them what they want.
+Even more frustrating, I assure you that If you ask 100 angel investors what they want to see in a pitch, you will get 100 answers.
 The primary reason for this?
 They don’t know.

-You will be hard pressed to fit that into a two-hour deep dive (which is why due diligence takes so long).
+You will be hard-pressed to fit that into a two-hour deep dive (which is why due diligence takes so long).

 At the Westchester Angels, we had a company present us with an idea for wind turbines.
 The idea was attractive to a few of our investors, but the pitch was a disaster.

 At the end of the pitch, there was not one person interested in learning more about this business or working with the entrepreneur.

-Not many investors use that phrase, but almost all of them try to do the same thing: answer every question that might ever come up.
+Not many investors use that phrase, but many try to do the same thing: answer every question that might ever come up.

 This is true even though investors may tell you they want every answer.